OPCFoundation/UA-.NETStandard/README.md

 All the tools you need for .Net Standard come with the .Net Core tools.
 See [here](https://docs.microsoft.com/en-us/dotnet/articles/core/getting-started) for what you need.

 <a name="certificates"/>
-##How to create self signed certificates for the sample applications
+##Self signed certificates for the sample applications

-###On Windows
-1. Open a command prompt in the root folder of your repository
-2. Run the script `CreateAllCerts.cmd` in the root folder of your repository to create the certificates for all sample applications.
-3. Alternatively, you can run the script `CreateCert.cmd` in each sample project folder to create new self signed certificates for the application.
+All required application certificates for OPC UA are created at the first start of each application in a directory store and remain in use until deleted from the store.

+###Windows .Net applications
+By default the self signed certificates are stored in a folder called **OPC Foundation\CertificateStores\MachineDefault** in the release folder where the executable is started.
+E.g. a debug build would start in **bin\Debug** relative to the project folder.

+###Windows UWP applications
-4. The self signed certificates are stored in **OPC Foundation/CertificateStores/MachineDefault** in each application project folder
+By default the self signed certificates are stored in a folder called **OPC Foundation\CertificateStores\MachineDefault** in the **LocalState** folder of the installed universal windows package.
+Deleting the application state also deletes the certificate store.

-###On Linux
-1. Open a command prompt
-2. Navigate to the project folder of the sample app, e.g. **SampleApplications/Samples/NetCoreConsoleClient**
-3. Run the script `./createcert.sh` to create the certificates for the sample applications.
+###.Net Standard console applications on Windows, Linux, iOS etc.
-4. The self signed certificates are stored in **OPC Foundation/CertificateStores/MachineDefault** in each application project folder
+The self signed certificates are stored in **OPC Foundation/CertificateStores/MachineDefault** in each application project folder

 ##How to build and run the samples in Visual Studio on Windows

-0. Create [certificates](#certificates) for all sample applications.
 1. Open the solution UA-NetStandard.sln with VisualStudio.
 2. Choose a project in the Solution Explorer and set it with a right click as `Startup Project`.
 3. Hit `F5` to build and execute the sample.

 ##How to build and run the console samples on Windows, Linux and iOS
-This section describes how to run the **NetCoreConsoleClient**, **NetCoreConsolePublisher** and **NetCoreConsoleServer** sample applications.
+This section describes how to run the **NetCoreConsoleClient** and **NetCoreConsoleServer** sample applications.

 Please follow instructions in this [article] (https://docs.microsoft.com/en-us/dotnet/articles/core/tutorials/using-with-xplat-cli) to setup the dotnet command line environment for your platform.